MicrosoftDocs/azure-devops-docs/docs/service-hooks/consumers.md

     * Required: **No**

 <a id="webhooks"></a>

 ## Web Hooks

 Provides event communication via HTTP.

 ### Post via HTTP

 This action posts a JSON object representation of the event to the specified URL.
 HTTPS endpoints are recommended due to the potential for private data in the event payload.
-[Learn more](https://go.microsoft.com/fwlink/?LinkID=390531).
+To learn more, see [Webhooks](services/webhooks.md).

 * Consumer ID: **webHooks**
 * Action ID: **httpRequest**